Our Verdict

 Weather Protection

-The Rab Kinetic Alpine 2.0 jacket feels like a softshell jacket with the performance of a hardshell.
-Indeed, it is the burlier upgrade of one of our favorite softshells of all time from Rab.
+The Rab Kinetic Alpine 2.0 jacket feels like a softshell jacket with the performance of a hardshell, which is a win-win for certain days in the mountains.
+Indeed, it is an upgrade of one of our favorite softshells of all time from Rab.
 The Proflex fabric is weatherproof and stretchy, allowing for freedom of movement and protection from the elements.
 This fabric still tests at 10,000 HH, which is a standard measure of the water pressure required to penetrate the fabric.
 This rating is problematic, however, because it really doesn't say much about the reality of battling the elements.
 This is best determined through field testing.

-When we got our hands on this coveted jacket, we were both excited and apprehensive–and very doubtful.
+When we got our hands on this coveted jacket, we were both excited and apprehensive–and somewhat doubtful that it would live up to its claims.
 It feels soft and supple, which is not what we expect a burly hardshell to feel like.
 We decided to take it out on a big backcountry ski day with one of the worst weather forecasts of the season in the Pacific Northwest–which is saying a lot given the reputation winters have in the Cascades.
 We were skeptical enough that we packed a backup hardshell.
 In this corner of the world, it is not uncommon to carry two hardshell jackets when the weather gets rough.

 As we rounded our first objective, the storm really started pounding, and we were headed straight into it.
 The temperatures were rising, and as we descended, the snow became heavier and wetter.
 We motored on, climbing back up into cooler temps.
 So far, so good.
-Several ski laps later and still dry, we finally determined it was time to bail on our traverse and return–it was just too gnarly to get through the two remaining passes.
+Several ski laps later and still dry, we finally determined it was time to bail on our traverse and return — it was just too gnarly to get through the two remaining passes.
 Retracing our steps, the temperatures climbed again, and the precipitation took a turn for the wetter.
 On our last descent, our garments were covered in wet snow, dripping.
-Peeling off the shells revealed only the typical leaks around the cuffs and hood from the sideways blowing snow and rain–nothing through the jacket itself.
-And comparing to the burly hardshell pants also saturated with water confirmed that this soft hardshell jacket could really hang with the best of them.
+Peeling off the shells revealed only the typical leaks around the cuffs and hood from the sideways blowing snow and rain: No precipitation made it through the jacket itself.
+When compared to our hardshell pants which were fully saturated with water, this soft hardshell jacket proved that it could really hang with the best of them.

 Mobility and Fit